Landing Page Optimization: Contra.com

 Last week, I stumbled upon Contra.
 I'm not going to tell you what they do just yet, because that's the whole purpose of this post.

 I was impressed by their vision and community, so I browsed some more and saw that they were looking for ambassadors.
-I clicked in, motivated by my curiosity, and saw an application form with a question "How would you change / improve our current landing pages?"
+I clicked in, motivated by my curiosity, and saw an application form with the question "How would you change/improve our current landing pages?"

 I wanted to apply and connect with these awesome people!, so I did.
 And this post is my answer to the question they posted.